913165/rabbitmqexamples/README.md

-# Keda Java Consumber with RabbitMQ kubernetes cluster
+# Keda Java Consumer with RabbitMQ kubernetes cluster

 A brief description of what this project does and who it's for